 Collaborative Post¦ About to buy your first home or thinking about it?
 Congratulations!
 This is such an exciting, (albeit often stressful), time!
 It’s been 8 years since my husband and I bought our first home.
 We’re currently in the process of buying a slightly larger house, as we have a baby on the way!
 Doing this all again has reminded me just how daunting it is for first time buyers.
 There is a lot that needs to be considered, so hopefully this post will help you to make some important decisions and keep the process as smooth as possible.

 Buying a house may well cost more than you think.
-As well as the price the house is up for sale for, there are many other costs that need to be considered:
+Bridging loans can be a good option for helping you to afford all these costs.
+As well as the price the house is up for sale for, there are many other things you’ll need to pay for that should be considered:

 You usually have to pay stamp duty on any house costing more than £125,000.
 However, there is some good news for first time buyers, as you don’t have to pay any stamp duty on the first £300,000 of a house costing up to £500,000.
 That said, there is currently a stamp duty holiday until April 2021 due to coronavirus.
 Check out the changes here!